-Massachusetts contributory retirement system benefits are uniform from retirement system to system.
+Massachusetts contributory retirement system benefits are uniform for all municipal retirement systems.
 The Retirement System provides for retirement allowance benefits up to a maximum of 80% of a participant's highest three-year or five-year average annual rate of regular compensation, depending on the participant's date of hire.
 Benefit payments are based upon a participant's age, length of creditable service, level of compensation and job classification.